-9. Project Changes
+6. Significant Project Changes

-Consistent with 2 CFR § 200.308(c), the recipient is required to obtain NSF prior written approval whenever there are significant changes in the project or its direction as stipulated below.
+Consistent with 2 CFR § 200.308(c), the recipient is required to obtain NSF prior written approval whenever there are changes in the project as stipulated below.

 a.
 Subawarding or Transferring Part of an NSF Award (Subaward)